pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

     <img src="/images/docs/reference/crosswalk/aws/logo.svg" align="right" width="280" style="margin: 0 0 32px 16px;">
 </a>

-[Amazon API Gateway](https://aws.amazon.com/api-gateway/) is a fully managed service for creating, monitoring, and securing APIs at scale.
+[AWS API Gateway](https://aws.amazon.com/api-gateway/) is a fully managed service for creating, monitoring, and securing APIs at scale.
 It acts as a "front door" for REST and WebSocket applications that use backend services, and handles all the tasks necessary to accept and process up to hundreds of thousands of concurrent API calls, including traffic management, authorization and access control, monitoring, and API version management.
 API Gateway